-I would suggest that you start with easy pages, rather than complex one.
-Making a complex page (that you never done before) may go wrong and you can feel defeated if you are not satisfied with a final outcome.
-Making first page successfully will mean a tremendous success to you.
-This small victory will give you necessary enthusiasm and confidence in yourself to conquer even complex pages.
+I would suggest that you start with easy pages, rather than a complex ones.
+Making a complex page (that you have never done before) may go wrong and you can feel defeated if you are not satisfied with a final outcome.
+Making the first page successfully will mean tremendous success to you.
+This small victory will give you the necessary enthusiasm and confidence in yourself to conquer even complex pages.

-To get started download worksheet for an easy planning and sign up here for more tips on how to make a quiet book.
+To get started download the worksheet for easy planning and sign up here for more tips on how to make a quiet book.

-Related: Learn how to make iron on letters for quiet book cover page.
+Related: Learn how to make iron-on letters for a quiet book cover page.

-If you know someone who could benefit from these useful tips for making a quiet book or is on a same journey of raising creative kids , please take a moment and share it.
+If you know someone who could benefit from these useful tips for making a quiet book or is on the same journey of raising creative kids, please take a moment and share it.